Hubert Gough: Infantry division

 Gough was appointed GOC of 7th Division on 18 April 1915, part of Rawlinson's IV Corps, itself part of Haig's First Army; Gough may have been appointed as a counterbalance to Rawlinson, with whom Haig had a wary relationship.
 7th division was in reserve at Second Ypres (22 April).

 Gough commanded 7th Division at the Battle of Aubers Ridge in May.
 It was in corps reserve on 9 May, and that night was ordered to relieve 8th Division in the line, ready to attack the next day.
 After protests from the brigadiers that the support trenches were full of men – alive, wounded and dead – Gough cancelled the relief on his own authority.
 He expected to be disciplined by Rawlinson, but instead his division was redeployed to the sector of Charles Monro's I Corps, where diversionary attacks were to be mounted to assist the French.

 Monro gave Gough and his artillery officer "Curly" Birch great freedom.
 They bombarded for a few minutes, leaving a gap to tempt the Germans out of their shelters (repeated several times in preceding days), bringing some guns forward on muffled wheels for surprise.
 The assault began at 3:15 am on 16 May; the right of 7th Division was the only part of I Corps attack to succeed.
 The next day Gough made little further progress despite help from almost every First Army gun in range.

 Corps commander: Loos

 Planning

-French, Joffre and Haig (left to right) visit the front line during 1915.
-Gough is on the extreme right, next to Sir Henry Wilson.

 Gough was appointed GOC I Corps, still part of Haig's First Army, and promoted temporary lieutenant-general on 13 July 1915.

 During the upcoming Battle of Loos Haig (13 August) had asked Gough to plan to take the Hohenzollern Redoubt (roughly north-east), while Rawlinson's IV Corps was to take Loos and possibly Hill 70 (roughly south-east) to open a gap for the reserves to push due east to take Hulluch.
 Gough (22 August) proposed that 9th (Scottish) Division should "rush" the German positions on his left (Hohenzollern Redoubt, Fosse 8) just before dawn (4 am) after a barrage and gas attack, while the following night 7th Division would push through the Quarries to Citie St Elie.